amirhosseinmhd/amirhosseinmhd.github.io/research.md

 **Reformulating of The Activity Recognitoin Problem**: On the first step, we reformulated the inference problem where multiple subjects perform different activities simultaneously as a set prediction problem.
 Building on this formulation, we proposed a novel attention-based architecture tailored to this domain.

-**Edge-Cloud Friendly**: To enable practical deployment, we developed a split design with an extremely lightweight backbone (~118K parameters) residing at edge devices for feature extraction.
+**Edge-Cloud Architecture Friendly**: To enable practical deployment, we developed a split design with an extremely lightweight backbone (~118K parameters) residing at edge devices for feature extraction.
 We further designed an ultra-low error quantization scheme that uses only 0.2% of the original bandwidth to transmit features to the cloud, dramatically reducing communication costs while maintaining performance.
 The contributions have been compiled into a manuscript submitted to IEEE TNNLS ([preprint](https://drive.google.com/file/d/1dVKppsO394Ga2lzDtE2oBjuVBvVD6MyR/view?usp=sharing)).

 ![System Architecture](/detailed_diagaram-1.png)